 If a lead takes a brochure, how do you currently track that brochure to an online event?
 Nada.

 Now, granted…we were there on a purpose to audit the frontline, but answers to questions such as these help businesses understand and thus better predict which customers will generate more revenue and profits.
-It’s an inherently complex task because there is a myriad of variables to consider at each stage of the bow tie funnel including acquisition costs, offline ads, promotions, discounts and more.
-Even then, those are very quantitative data whereas much of the heavy lifting comes from mining qualitative patterns.
+It’s an inherently complex task because there are myriad variables to consider at each stage of the bow tie funnel, including acquisition costs, offline ads, promotions, discounts and more.
+Even then, these are very quantitative data whereas much of the heavy lifting comes from mining qualitative patterns.

 Patterns.
 Pattern recognition.
 Those are the keys to successful implementation of any data science initiative.
-Let’s drill down on this a bit: Pattern recognition can be used to leverage data and analytics to predict where to make strategic changes.
-You must train your machine learning models to spot patterns against the backdrop of the most important, empathetic set of questions — the ones which stem around your buyer’s WHY — which ensure each micromoment within your data loop matches up against the opposing data loops (i.e. Journey Analytics, deals closed, deals lost, reactivated deals, and more).
-In aligning these data sets effectively, you’re able to ensure there’s correlation and make more strategic decisions.
+Let’s drill down on this a bit: pattern recognition can be used to leverage data and analytics to predict where to make strategic changes.
+You must train your machine learning models to spot patterns against the backdrop of the most important, empathetic set of questions — the ones stemming from your buyer’s WHY — that ensure each micromoment within your data loop matches up against the opposing data loops (i.e. Journey Analytics, deals closed, deals lost, reactivated deals and more).
+In aligning these data sets effectively, you’re able to ensure correlation and make more strategic decisions.

-Consider a case where IBM’s Watson machine learning more accurately diagnoses Kawasaki’s Disease, a potentially life-threatening disease of the heart before physicians could.
-In this case study, a 9-year-old boy visited the Emergency Room with a high fever and lump on his neck.
-Physicians focused on the high fever, and made their diagnosis based on their initial cognitive biases, prescribed antibiotics.
-But, after six days of failed attempts at curing the boy, the physicians leaned on a machine learning model to make the diagnosis.
+Consider a case in which IBM’s Watson machine learning more accurately diagnosed Kawasaki’s Disease, a potentially life-threatening disease of the heart, before physicians could.
+In this case study, a 9-year-old boy visited the emergency room with a high fever and a lump on his neck.
+Physicians focused on the high fever, made their diagnosis based on their initial cognitive biases and prescribed antibiotics.
+But, after six days of failed attempts at curing the boy, the physicians used a machine learning model to make the diagnosis.
 In doing so, they very quickly determined that the boy had the obscure Kawasaki’s disease.
-The machine learning model was able to hone in on the disease because it was not distracted with the inevitable human association and predeterminate bias.
+The machine learning model was able to hone in on the disease because it was not distracted by inevitable human associations and predeterminate bias.
 The same is true for you and your team as you try to filter out opportunities to increase the LTV of your customers.

-When a data scientist approaches data, they come with a loaded gun of biases, which infiltrate their logic and determine the location of their target.
+When data scientists approach data, they come with a loaded gun of biases, which infiltrate their logic and determine the location of their target.
 They drive the data toward what they want, instead of letting the data give insights about what your end consumer truly wants.
 To overcome that human bias in business, many organizations rely on LTV machine learning models to predict which customers yield the highest LTV.
-It’s by coding your machine learning model to become more insights-centric that you can avoid these biases and avoid falling into the trap of using data as an absolute in your decision-making.
+By coding your machine learning model to become more insights-centric you can avoid these biases and avoid falling into the trap of using data as an absolute in your decision making.

-Remember how we talked about the importance of asking the right questions?
+Remember our discussion about the importance of asking the right questions?
 When you ask why a customer does something instead of what they want, you’re able to become more insights-centric, letting your machine learning model pull out the answers to the most critical questions impacting your organization without letting faults in data or human bias skew the results.
-These questions include:
+These “why” questions include:

 - Why are customers buying from you?